maocatooo/flask-mcp-plus/README.md

 ### Resources

 Resources provide data that can be fetched by URI.
-Flask-MCP supports both static URIs and dynamic URI templates with parameters.
+Flask-MCP-Plus supports both static URIs and dynamic URI templates with parameters.

 ```python